When should you get life insurance?

 Before comparing life insurance, it’s important to keep in mind that:

 • If you and your spouse/partner both need life cover, it may cost less to buy a joint life insurance policy, rather than one policy each.
-However, make sure that’s the right option for your circumstances, because if one of you dies, a joint policy will end after one lump sum pay-out, leaving the other policyholder without cover.
-So, if you and a partner both die in the same traffic accident, for example, there would just be one pay-out with a joint policy instead of two with individual policies.
-It’s important to be sure that if the worst happens, a child or other dependants are protected.
+However, make sure that’s the right option for your circumstances, because if one of you dies, a joint policy will end after one lump sum payout, leaving the other policyholder without cover.

 What if I didn’t buy life insurance when I was younger?

 There can be cost benefits to buying life insurance when you’re younger.
-But if you didn’t take out insurance when you were young, don’t worry – you can use our comparison service at any age to find great cover at the right price for you.
+But if you didn’t take out insurance when you were young, don’t worry.
+You can use our comparison service at any age to search for great cover at the right price for you.

 Your circumstances may also change in later years.
-You might no longer need life cover to pay the mortgage, fund childcare or replace your salary if your mortgage is cleared, your children now have their own jobs and you receive a pension.
-However, you might like the peace of mind from knowing you’ll leave an insurance pay-out towards, for example, funeral expenses, inheritance tax bills or caring costs for a partner.
+You may no longer need life cover once your mortgage is cleared, the kids have jobs of their own and you receive a pension.
+However, you might like the reassurance of knowing you’ll leave an insurance payout for funeral expenses, inheritance tax bills or caring costs for a partner.

 Do I need life insurance?

 While it isn’t a legal requirement like car insurance, life insurance could be important for providing financial protection for the people you love.
-Think about it like this, if something were to happen to you, would your loved ones be looked after?
-If you’re unsure, you should consider taking out life insurance.
+Look at all your daily household outgoings, including housing costs, childcare and other bills.
+If you were to die, would there be enough money to cover these expenses?
+If not, life insurance could provide a financial buffer.

-If you’re buying a home, mortgage lenders will sometimes insist on you taking out life insurance, in order to protect your home and their investment.
+If you’re buying a home, mortgage lenders may recommend you take out life insurance, in order to protect your home and their investment.

 Why do I need life insurance?

-There are several reasons why you might need life insurance.
+There are some good reasons why you might need life insurance.
 Let’s take a look at them:

 Supporting your family